S.L. Benfica (women): History

 On 12 December 2017, Benfica publicly confirmed that it was forming a long-mooted women's football team.
 Compiling a squad replete with several international players and a distinctly Brazilian flavour, they entered the Portuguese second division and promptly doled out several comprehensive thrashings to their outmatched opponents.

 The initial squad contained a total of seven players from Brazil (an eighth, Rilany, arrived in December).
 Brazilians were targeted because many had the required skills and experience.
 As Lusophones, they were also expected to adapt quickly to Portuguese culture.
 This mirrored the policy of Benfica's male team, who had a successful policy of importing talented players from the Brazilian transfer market.

 On 17 September 2018, Benfica made their league debut in the Campeonato Nacional II Divisão and beat UD Ponte de Frielas 28–0.
 The result established a new record winning margin in Portuguese senior football, surpassing Sporting CP's 21–0 win over CS Mindelense in 1971.
 Former Benfica player Luís Andrade was appointed as technical co-ordinator of the club's women's section in October 2018.
 He was tasked with developing a women's B team and revamping the youth structure, which contained approximately 200 players.

 On 26 January 2019, Benfica broke their own Portuguese scoring record by thrashing CP Pego 32–0 at the Estádio da Tapadinha, increasing their league tally to 257 goals scored and none conceded in 14 matches, and the overall tally to 293–0 in 16 matches.
 Four days later, Benfica conceded a goal for the first time in their history, in a 5–1 away win over Marítimo in the third round of the Portuguese Cup.

 Campeonato Nacional side Braga inflicted Benfica's first ever defeat on 24 March 2019, winning 2–1 away in the first leg of the Portuguese Cup semi-final.
-Six days later, Benfica met Sporting CP in the first but unofficial female Derby de Lisboa between their main teams.
+Six days later, Benfica met Sporting CP in the first but unofficial female Lisbon derby between their main teams.
 The match was staged at the Estádio do Restelo to raise money for the Cyclone Idai relief effort in Mozambique, attracting 15,204 spectators – a national record crowd at the time for a women's match in Portugal.
 Despite dominating play, Benfica lost 1–0 to Joana Marchão's 86th-minute penalty kick.